photo by Nick Wilkes Photography

 Making an appointment

-Spiritual guides at Holy Wisdom Monastery are available by appointment.
+Spiritual guides at Holy Wisdom Monastery are available by appointment made in advance of your arrival.
 For more information contact Monica Jefcoat at firstname.lastname@example.org, 608-836-1631, x158.